domiq44/fsm_c/README.md

 Scalable C can be found here : https://legacy.gitbook.com/book/hintjens/scalable-c/details.

-But, to play with it, it is necessary to install a certain number of libraries, and more particularly, the libzmq and CSMQ libraries.
+But, to play with it, it is necessary to install a certain number of libraries, and more particularly, the libzmq (https://github.com/zeromq/libzmq) and CZMQ (https://github.com/zeromq/czmq) libraries.

 Since I did not want to do all of this stuff, I preferred to create this small patch allowing to compile it simply, and then to play with it quickly.